-Unfortunately, 911 system failures are becoming all too common in the news.
+Why do 911 system failures happen and who's to blame?
+Unfortunately, they are becoming all too common in the news with .

-The latest involves a lawsuit against T-Mobile for failing to deliver 911 calls which contributed to the death of a 6-month old in Dallas.
+Another incident involved a 911 delivery outage.
+There was one lawsuit against T-Mobile for failing to deliver 911 calls which contributed to the death of a 6-month old in Dallas.
 Previous outages have hit other components of the emergency communications infrastructure.
 From a public safety perspective, it strikes me that we often think about components and not a holistic system.

 911 systems need to work 100% of the time.